Medialia Gallery and New Approach presents:

 About Medialia ...
 Rack and Hamper Gallery

-Established in 1992, Medialia ...
-Rack and Hamper Gallery specializes in small, affordable works by international artists, including: book art, medallic sculpture, small sculpture, transformable sculpture, wearable sculpture and wall hangings.
+Established in 1993, Medialia ...
+Rack and Hamper Gallery specializes in small, affordable works by international artists, including: book art, medallic sculpture, small sculpture, transformable sculpture, wearable sculpture, wall hangings and comic art exhibits.
 Work of gallery artists is exhibited on a continual basis, along with special one-person and group exhibitions by international artists.

 Founder and artistic director Mashiko Nakashima, has also established the not-for-profit, New Approach Inc. to promote emerging artists and curators, as well as to encourage public awareness and exposure to unconventional medallic art.